michaelbaer/hyperledger-fabric-vagrant/README.md

 # Purpose

-    Use a virtual machine to start with hyperledger-fabrice development.
+    Install and setup a virtual machine as development environment to start with hyperledger-fabrice.

 * installs go
 * installs docker